 Most any time when someone considers filing an automobile injury lawsuit, the image of two or more wrecked vehicles sitting on the shoulder of a roadway usually comes to mind.
 And why not?
 Most traffic accidents involve at least two vehicles, be they a car and a commercial truck, a couple of passenger cars, an SUV and a motorcycle, or a combination of three or more of these vehicles.
 But there are the occasional single-vehicle crashes, and that makes for a slightly different way of thinking when the question of liability arises.

-As Baltimore personal injury lawyers, the legal team at the law offices of Lebowitz & Mzhen, LLC, has seen its share of victims from traffic collisions, highway wrecks and other transportation-related injury accidents.
+As Baltimore personal injury lawyers, the legal team at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, has seen its share of victims from traffic collisions, highway wrecks and other transportation-related injury accidents.
 In addition, our professional staff has the skills and training to assist families of deceased victims who have died because of the carelessness or negligence of another motorist.
 Filing an injury or wrongful death claim is one way of recovering monetary damages from the party(s) responsible for the traffic accident.

 Aside from two-car accidents and multi-vehicle pileups, single-car wrecks can be just as serious and cause many of the same injuries.
 From superficial bruising and minor abrasions to compound fractures and closed-head trauma, victims of one-vehicle traffic accidents are just as vulnerable as those occupants of motor vehicles caught up in two-, three-, and multi-car or truck crashes.
 Whatever the cause of the accident, the possibility for bodily injury or even death can be just as real, and just as life-threatening.